Nstamour-art/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

 > Note:
 >
-> Text effects that move characters' position may result in characters being
+> Text effects that move characters' positions may result in characters being
 > clipped by the RichTextLabel node bounds.
 >
 > You can resolve this by disabling **Control > Layout > Clip Contents** in